 NHS England is funding a £20,000 salary supplement to attract GP trainees to work in areas of the country where GP training places have been unfilled for a number of years.

-The scheme was launched as a one-year pilot in 2016 and has now been extended for a further year in 2017.
 The scheme is open to GP trainees committed to working for three years in areas identified by the GP National Recruitment Office (GPNRO) as having the hardest to recruit to training places in England.

 Why is the salary supplement scheme needed?